szeller/whatsontv/README.md

 Recent improvements include achieving 100% test coverage for the `fileUtils.ts` module by implementing focused tests for pure functions and edge cases.

-For detailed test coverage information, see the [test coverage documentation](./docs/archive/testCoverage.md).

 ### Linting

 ```bash